iokiwi/terraform_workshop/README.md

     * for_each - https://developer.hashicorp.com/terraform/language/meta-arguments/for_each
  * Workspaces - https://developer.hashicorp.com/terraform/language/state/workspaces
     * We don't currently use this feature.
-    * Instead we sort of do a similar thing manually by having seperarate env/test and env/prod directories
+    * Instead we sort of do a similar thing manually by having separate env/test and env/prod directories